lydonator/WLED_Protocol_Shim_ESP32C6/README.md

 HyperHDR's WLED driver performs a `GET /json` request before sending any LED data.
 It uses the response to verify the device is a WLED instance and to confirm the LED count.

-The shim runs a minimal TCP server on port 80 that responds to `GET` requests with just enough JSON to satisfy this check:
+The shim runs a minimal TCP server on port 80 that responds with just enough JSON to satisfy this check:

 ```json
 {